- THE MAGAZINE

-Microscan, a global leader in the design and manufacturer of precision data acquisition and controls, is focused on solutions for electronics, life sciences and automotive industries.
-Siemens machine vision will become integrated into Microscan.
+Microscan, a designer and manufacturer of precision data acquisition and controls, is focused on solutions for electronics, life sciences, and automotive industries.
+Siemens Machine Vision will become integrated into Microscan.
 The company plans to keep the Nashua location open and retain the majority of the workforce.
 For customers and distribution partners the transition of ownership is expected to be seamless.

-"Since acquiring the company in 2005, Siemens has made considerable investments in the portfolio, facilities, infrastructure, and employees of its machine vision business,” said Dennis Sadlowski, president and CEO, Siemens Energy & Automation Inc. “I’m confident that the combination of these investments and Microscan’s ability to engage a focused sales force, will ensure the continued success of this business.
-Siemens will continue to focus on the industrial identification (Auto ID) segment and strengthen its innovative RFID and 1-D and 2-D code reading systems portfolio.”
+"Since acquiring the company in 2005, Siemens has made considerable investments in the portfolio, facilities, infrastructure, and employees of its machine vision business," said Dennis Sadlowski, president and CEO, Siemens Energy & Automation, Inc. "I'm confident that the combination of these investments and Microscan's ability to engage a focused sales force, will ensure the continued success of this business.
+Siemens will continue to focus on the industrial identification (Auto ID) segment and strengthen its innovative RFID and 1D/2D code reading systems portfolio."